How to Stop Playing Whack-a-Mole: Mapping the Ecosystem of Technologies Facilitating AI-Generated Non-Consensual Intimate Images: Usefulness of the AIG-NCII Ecosystem

-Mapping policies against the AIG-NCII ecosystem allows stakeholders to clearly characterize and compare different state laws.
-As a result, industry players can improve product compliance; advocacy organizations can develop localized victim-survivor resources; lawyers have a larger toolkit for litigation; and state and local policymakers can situate their laws within a larger landscape.
-This recommendation goes beyond the example of U.S. state law.
-Although this paper is limited to discussions of U.S. federal and state policy, AIG-NCII is a global issue affecting women and girls internationally.
-Governments and AI Safety Institutes globally have recognized AIG-NCII of adults and children as a key synthetic content harm to urgently address \cite{nist_reducing_2024,governements_of_australia_canada_chile_denmark_spain_finland_france_iceland_mexico_republic_of_korea_united_kingdom_and_sweden_global_2025,government_of_canada_research_2025}.
-In response to Grok (see case study in section \ref{sec:grok}), regulators from the European Commission, United Kingdom, France, Ireland, India, Malaysia, Indonesia, Brazil, Australia, Canada, and many others have initiated investigations \cite{craig_silverman_briefing_2026}.
-The AIG-NCII ecosystem can be used as a toolkit to understand how an international patchwork of laws can be used collectively to design more comprehensive interventions that go beyond the whack-a-mole strategy of responding to individual incidents of harm when they occur.
+\textbf{Applying this method to map the international regulatory landscape.} Although this section demonstrates mapping the AIG-NCII tech policy landscape using U.S. laws, the same method can be applied to other jurisdictions.
+AIG-NCII is a global issue affecting women and girls internationally.
+Governments and AI Safety Institutes globally have recognized AIG-NCII of adults and children as a key synthetic content harm to urgently address \cite{nist_reducing_2024,governementsofaustraliacanadachiledenmarkspainfinlandfranceicelandmexicorepublicofkoreaunitedkingdomandsweden._global_2025,governmentofcanada_research_2025}.
+In response to Grok (see case study in section \ref{sec:grok}), regulators from the European Commission, United Kingdom, France, Ireland, India, Malaysia, Indonesia, Brazil, Australia, Canada, and many others have initiated investigations \cite{craigsilverman_briefing_2026,justinhendrix_tracking_2026}.
+The AIG-NCII ecosystem can be used as a toolkit to understand how an international patchwork of laws can be used collectively to design more comprehensive, coherent interventions.

-\subsection{Recommendation \#2.
-Stakeholders should collectively develop a centralized database that dynamically tracks the 11 technologies in the ecosystem to better evaluate interventions.}

-The AIG-NCII ecosystem is an extremely dynamic ecosystem.
-Deepfake creation communities are constantly migrating.
-New generative AI models are released every day.
-Dynamically tracking different pieces of the ecosystem over time will allow us to quantitatively measure effectiveness of interventions and their ripple effects.
-Individual researchers have built databases tracking individual pieces of the ecosystem like hundreds of nudifier apps, distribution sites, and ``deepfake creators'' \cite{genevieve_oh_dataset_2023} and over five hundred incidents of users publicly requesting Grok AI to generate AIG-NCII \cite{nana_mgbechikwere_nwachukwu_tfgbv-grok-ncii-dataset_2026}.
-There are also technical reports that capture numbers at a certain point in time \cite{henry_ajder_state_2019,alexios_mantzarlis_ai_2025,hawkins_deepfakes_2025}.
-However, there does not yet exist one centralized database that tracks all 11 technologies.
-Such a database could play a crucial role in understanding the effectiveness of interventions at the ecosystem level.